Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Introduction

 In this work, we thoroughly review the problem statement of behavior generation and motion planning for automated vehicles.
 We pay special attention to the inevitable uncertainties that motion planning approaches have to deal with: the uncertainty in the perception and in the prediction of other traffic participants.
-With these considerations, as an extension to our previous work \cite{naumann2017cooperativePlanning}, we propose an integrated approach to generate comfortable, safe and comprehensible trajectories for automated vehicles in mixed traffic: We enhance our cost functional for trajectory ensembles, consisting of one trajectory per vehicle.
-Thus, we acknowledge the fact that not only the behavior of other traffic participants affects us, but also our behavior affects the others in a closed loop.
-The remainder of this paper is structured as follows: The problem statement and related work concerning optimization, uncertainty consideration and safety guarantees are presented in the following section.
+With these considerations, as an extension to our previous work \cite{naumann2017cooperativePlanning}, we propose an integrated approach to generate comfortable, safe and comprehensible trajectories for automated vehicles in mixed traffic: We explicitly model the strategy of other traffic participants and check their model compliance.
+Thereby we facilitate cooperation with human driven vehicles in many situations and thus largely increase driving comfort and convenience.
+In parallel, we run a safety planner, ensuring that we never cause a collision.
+The remainder of this paper is structured as follows: The problem statement and related work concerning optimization, uncertainty consideration and safety guarantees are presented in the following sections.
 Subsequently, our approach is presented in Section \ref{sec:optimization_problem}.
 It is evaluated in Section \ref{sec:results_and_evaluation}, using our simulation framework \textit{CoInCar-Sim} \cite{Naumann2018Sim}.